 Skateboards are not allowed in the school grounds at any time.

 Children are the responsibility of parents when riding their bikes or scooters to and from school.
+Any child under Year 4 must be accompanied by an adult if using this sort of transport to or from school.

 It is not the school’s policy to administer any drugs without explicit instructions from a student’s parents/caregivers.
 No teacher may provide or administer any medication to a student.
 This may only be done by administration staff.